 Low power detection of card presence is performed by detecting a change in the reader environment, produced by a card.
 When a change is detected, an interrupt is sent to the controller.
-As a result, the controller can perform a regular polling loop.
+As a result, the controller performs a regular polling loop.

-In Wake-up mode the ST25R3920 periodically performs the configured reader environment measurements and sends an IRQ to the controller when a difference to the configured reference value is detected.
+In Wake-up mode the ST25R3920B periodically perform the configured reader environment measurements and sends an IRQ to the controller when a difference to the configured reference value is detected.